scitools-classroom/iris-mesh-tutorial/notebooks/.notebook_shadow_copies/Sec_03_Plotting.md

 ## Projected 2D plotting using GeoVista

-As Geovista is concerned with geolocation, it also understands map projections.
+As GeoVista is concerned with geolocation, it also understands map projections.
 This makes it possible to put data on map, producing the more familiar style of 2D plots.

 The simplest solution is to specify a projection with the `crs` keyword in the GeoPlotter constructor call.
 The argument takes a [proj string](https://proj.org/usage/quickstart.html) to specify the [projection](https://proj.org/operations/projections/index.html).
 Here's an example, specifying an [Eckart-IV projection](https://proj.org/operations/projections/eck4.html):